yuukiii/examples/streams/README.md

 * Select "Project" on the left.
     * Set "Project SDK" to Java 1.8.
     * Set "Project language level" to "8 - Lambdas, type annotations, etc."

+## Scala

+> Scala is required only for the Scala examples in this repository.
+If you are a Java developer you can safely ignore
+> this section.

+If you want to experiment with the Scala examples in this repository, you need a version of Scala that supports Java 8 and SAM / Java lambda (e.g. Scala 2.11 with * `-Xexperimental` compiler flag, or 2.12).

 ## A Kafka version that includes Kafka Streams